Air Force Common Admission Test: Examination Fee and Procedure

-Amount of ₹ 550/- as an application fee of is charged from the AFCAT applicants and can be paid through either net banking or credit or debit card or any of the payment gateways.
-Applicants are suggested to follow the instructions, guidance or steps in the gateway, and keep the transaction details in either printed or digital form.
+An amount of ₹ 550/- as an application fee is charged from the AFCAT applicants and can be paid either through net banking, credit, debit card, or any of the payment gateways.
+Applicants are suggested to follow the instructions, guidance, or steps in the gateway, and keep the transaction details in either printed or digital form.
 Examination is conducted in February and August of each year.